 Financial help for vet bills is within reach

-Beyond turning to these generous organizations that help pay vet bills, we encourage you to consider using our free crowdfunding platform.
+Beyond turning to these generous organizations that help pay vet bills, we encourage you to consider using our crowdfunding platform.
 Read our pet fundraising guide for tips and inspiration to get started.
 Launch a free fundraiser and let those who love your pet lend a hand.